AI vs RPA: RPA for predictable rules, AI for unstructured inputs – often the right answer is both

 The honest comparison

-Cost – RPA: low marginal cost per run.
-AI: each LLM call has a real cost, and at scale this adds up.
-We track and disclose it.
+• Cost – each LLM call has a real cost; at scale this adds up – we track and disclose it

-Compliance and audit – RPA: easy.
-The rule is the audit trail.
-AI: harder.
-We use grounded RAG, citations, human review and full audit logging to make AI workflows audit-ready.
+• Compliance and audit – harder; grounded RAG, citations, human review and full audit logging make AI workflows audit-ready

 What we do in practice